gregpierreputra/Project_HMR/README.md

 We used MLFlow to log hyperparameters, metrics, and checkpoint artifacts.
 MLFlow should already be installed if you set-up the environment using the previous guide.

+Note that the training code requires you to have an mlflow ui/server running.

 Simply run the command below in this directory to spin up MLFlow UI.

 ```bash